LedgerHQ/erc7730-analyzer/README.md

 ## Limitations

 - **Etherscan Rate Limits**: Free tier has rate limits (5 calls/second).
+The tool makes additional API calls for transaction receipts and token metadata (symbols/decimals), which are cached to minimize requests.
 The default 20-day lookback period was chosen to balance finding sufficient transaction samples while avoiding excessive API calls.
 Increasing the lookback period may result in rate limiting or require a paid Etherscan plan.
+- **Event Decoding**: Currently supports decoding common events like Transfer, Approval.
+Other event types are shown as "Unknown" with raw data.
+Support for additional event types can be added as needed.
+- **Token Decimals/Symbols**: Automatically fetched via Etherscan API for most ERC-20 tokens.
+If the call fails, raw values are shown.
+Non-standard tokens may not display correctly.
 - **Page Limit**: Etherscan enforces `page × offset ≤ 10,000` limit per request window
 - **Chain Support**: Requires Etherscan v2 API support for the target chain
 - **AI-Generated Reports**: The AI audit reports may contain false positives and should be manually reviewed.
 The tool intentionally does not limit the AI's analysis scope to avoid missing critical security issues - this means some flagged items may be overly cautious.
 Always verify findings before taking action.